Learn· Guide

 A balance sheet is a snapshot of what a company owns and owes on a single day.
 Where the income statement shows profit over a period and the cash flow statement shows cash moving in and out, the balance sheet shows financial position — how strong or fragile the business is right now.

 For an investor, it answers one blunt question: if things go wrong, can this company survive?
-This guide explains each part in plain English and shows you the handful of numbers that actually matter.
+This guide explains each part in plain English, walks through a real FTSE 100 balance sheet line by line, and shows you the handful of numbers that actually matter.

 The one equation that holds it together